 3. Watch and wait

-You may want to encourage your child to draw the birds they see or to try to look them up in a bird guide book.
+You can encourage your child to draw the birds they see or to try to look them up in a bird guide book.
 Or, you could use the indoor birdwatching spot simply as an invitation to play and see what happens.

-I’ll admit that my daughter can not read or write yet, but that doesn’t stop her from spending hours looking at her bird books and writing in her notebook.
+I’ll admit that when my daughter could not read or write yet, it didn’t stop her from spending hours looking at her bird books and writing in her notebook.